Aakanksha-Desai/CS536Project/README.md

 # CS536 Project
-A mobile application that integrates with teh ChatGPT API to provide responses to user queries.
-This application incorporate speech recognition and text-to-speech technologies to enable users to engage with ChatGPT through voice commnads and receive spoken responses.
+A mobile application that integrates with the ChatGPT API to provide responses to user queries.
+This application incorporates speech recognition and text-to-speech technologies to enable users to engage with ChatGPT through voice commnads and receive spoken responses.

 - Target devices: iPhone / iPad / Mac with M1/M2 (Designed for iPad)
 - Target OS: iOS 16.0+, iPadOS 16.0+, macOS 13.0+